redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

 This code extracts a parameter from the URL used in the route—the `entityId` that we received previously.
-It uses the `.fetch` method on the `Repository` to retrieve a `Person` using that `entityId`.
+It uses the `.fetch()` method on the `personRepository` to retrieve a `Person` using that `entityId`.
 Then, it returns that `Person`.

 Let's go ahead and test that in Swagger as well.
 You should get back exactly the same response.
 In fact, since this is a simple GET, we should be able to just load the URL into our browser.
-Test that out too by navigating to http://localhost:8080/person/01FY9MWDTWW4XQNTPJ9XY9FPMN, replacing the `entityId` with your own.
+Test that out too by navigating to http://localhost:8080/person/01FY9MWDTWW4XQNTPJ9XY9FPMN, replacing the entity ID with your own.

 Now that we can read and write, let's implement the *REST* of the HTTP verbs.
 REST... get it?

 ### Updating a Person

-Let's add the code to update using a POST route:
+Let's add the code to update a person using a POST route:

 ```javascript
 router.post('/:id', async (req, res) => {